Unique Ways to Get the Most Out of the 4th of July

 The epitome of summer is just around the corner!
 Are you ready?
 Do you know of the best 4th of July traditions?

 I’m looking forward to it more than ever because we NEED excuses to celebrate in 2020.
 We’ll take any reason to have fun these days.

 This post contains affiliate links, and I may earn a commission.
-However, I only mention products I love and recommend regardless of compensation.
+However, I only mention products I love and recommend.
 See my disclaimer for more.

 As an adult, the 4th of July is a great time to sample summer eats, spend time with people we love, and celebrate the awesomeness of our country.

 Add kids into the mix and it can be truly magical, and just one more way to create those lasting childhood memories.
 So, let’s explore the best traditions for the 4th of July!